1

 • Peer Persistence: Handles player authentication tokens and state transfer between Master and Game servers.

-• Plugin System (Optional): If you need custom server-side logic, Luxon supports plugins written in C++ using coroutines.
-This is disabled by default in CMake (LUXON_SERVER_ENABLE_PLUGINS=OFF) to keep the build lightweight, strictly single-threaded and coroutine-free.
+• Plugin System (Optional): If you need custom server-side logic, Luxon supports plugins written in C++.
+This is disabled by default in CMake (LUXON_SERVER_ENABLE_PLUGINS=OFF) to keep the build lightweight, strictly single-threaded.

 Platform Support